-- Provide truly fantastic service.
-Any business that provides subpar products, service, or customer interactions are naturally going to be prone to getting less than stellar reviews.
+- Provide a truly fantastic service.
+Any business that provides subpar products, service, or customer interactions is naturally going to be prone to getting less than stellar reviews.
 While a business might not be able to update or change products, they can always focus on providing great customer service and positive customer interactions.
-Policies and procedures should be in place so that all employees are making best efforts during customer interactions and touch points along with following up on issues and concerns.
+Policies and procedures should be in place so that all employees are making the best efforts during customer interactions and touch points along with following up on issues and concerns.
 Once a business is set-up for positive feedback from customers then reviews should be pursued.

-- Understand the platforms – There are multiple places where people can leave reviews for your business aside from a business website, if that element is part of the design.
+- Understand the platforms – There are multiple places where people can leave reviews for your business aside from a business website if that element is part of the design.
 Directory listings, review sites like Yelp, and Google are basic starting points.
-It is important to be aware what platforms are used for your type of business, learn about them and then use them as well to respond and interact with customers.
+It is important to be aware of what platforms are used for your type of business, learn about them and then use them as well to respond and interact with customers.

 - Monitor and respond consistently.
 When customers write a review, regardless of if it is positive or negative, a business should take the time to respond.
-That will show perspective customers that your business listens and also provides an opportunity to explain the other side of the story for any negative interactions or instances.
+That will show prospective customers that your business listens and also provides an opportunity to explain the other side of the story for any negative interactions or instances.
 All sites where reviews might be posted should be reviewed at least weekly If not more often.
 Tools such as Reputology can be used to help monitor online reviews rather than checking each site individually.
 For negatives reviews, avoid arguing and apologize if a mistake was made or clearly explain the events if the poster was mistaken.
 Fake reviews should be responded by asking for clarification of the time/date/event should be made to reflect that this interaction might not have taken place.
 Positive reviews should be responded to as well to thank customers for their patronage.